Site icon Master of Code Global

 General research remains the top use case for ChatGPT at 36.6%, followed by academic research (18.1%), coding assistance (14.1%), and email composition (13.8%).
 Smaller but notable applications include commercial research (5.0%), marketing copywriting (4.4%), and other uses (8.0%), highlighting the platform’s versatility across both professional and personal tasks.

-Even traditionally slower adopters such as real estate, financial services, and education are showing measurable traction, underscoring model’s expanding role in global commerce.
+Even traditionally slower adopters such as real estate, financial services, and education are showing measurable traction, underscoring the model’s expanding role in global commerce.
+For more context on how these AI statistics 2026 shape business strategy, see our comprehensive overview.

 The business landscape is undoubtedly being reshaped by GPTs.
 But how is this transformation playing out across specific industries?
-Let’s examine more ChatGPT statistics to see how the model is making its mark in diverse sectors.
+Let us examine more ChatGPT statistics to see how the model is making its mark in diverse sectors.

 Quantifying ChatGPT Influence on Key Business Functions